Some clients, job positions, or specific projects do not require a lengthy and overly detailed proposal.

 - Pricing strategy

-Each of these items has its own subitems where you provide the necessary information.
+Each item has its own subitems where you provide the necessary information.
 When you’re done, this feature actually uses them to make the most appropriate proposal for you.
 Therefore, it reduces the chances of forgetting important details.

-It also contains ready-made texts if you need help with writing.
+It also contains ready-made templates and texts if you need help with writing.

 If you have trouble presenting your strengths and possibilities, Prospero will help you write those parts as well.